rust-lang/rust/src/doc/rustc-dev-guide/src/high-level-overview.md

-At the other extreme, the `rustc` crate defines the common and pervasive data structures that all the rest of the compiler uses (e.g., how to represent types, traits, and the program itself).
+At the other extreme, the `rustc` crate defines the common and pervasive data structures that all the rest of the compiler uses (e.g. how to represent types, traits, and the program itself).
 It also contains some amount of the compiler itself, although that is relatively limited.